qiuxintao101/cobra/docs/detail.rst

 2. I received an error, and I do not see any error message.

-  First, check the cluster output and error files if you run *diffTF* in cluster mode.
+  First, check the cluster output and error files if you run *CoBRA* in cluster mode.
 They mostly contain an actual error message or at least the print the exact command that resulted in an error.
 If you executed locally or still cannot find the error message, see below for guidelines.

 3. I want to rerun a specific part of the pipeline only.